simeonabe/DockOllama/README.md

 In Docker Use docker build -t ollama-streamlit .  command to build the image. and docker run -p 8501:8501 ollama-streamlit to view app in [localhost](http://localhost:8501/)

+## Push ollama streamlit docker image
+gt clone to the cloud providers and deploy